-- 11. The Youth Guideline sets out the 'key elements' to consider in determining sentence: - (1) the principal aim of the youth justice system (to prevent re-offending by children and young people); - (2) the welfare of the child or young person; - (3) the age of the child or young person (chronological, developmental and emotional); - (4) the seriousness of the offence; - (5) the likelihood of further offences being committed; and - (6) the extent of harm likely to result from those further offences.
-175 - 12.
+- 11. The Children guideline sets out the "key elements" to consider in determining sentence: - (1) The principal aim of the youth justice system (to prevent re-offending by children). - (2) The welfare of the child. - (3) The age of the child (chronological, developmental and emotional). - (4) The seriousness of the offence. - (5) The likelihood of further offences being committed; and - (6) The extent of harm likely to result from those further offences.193 - 12.
 In common with the approach to adult sentencing, the court is required to follow any applicable sentencing guideline and, in each case, to consider: the seriousness of the offence, the harm caused and the extent to which it was intended or foreseen, the culpability of the offender and any aggravating or mitigating features. - 13.
-The crucial difference between the approach to adult sentencing and sentencing a youth defendant is the need always to have in mind the principal aim of the youth justice system and the welfare of the offender. - 14.
+The crucial difference between the approach to adult sentencing and sentencing a child defendant is the need always to have in mind the principal aim of the youth justice system and the welfare of the offender. - 14.
 All sentences therefore should be tailored to the individual offender.